SaladLab/Json.Net.Unity3D/README.md

 Visit [Release](https://github.com/SaladbowlCreative/Json.Net.Unity3D/releases)
 page to get latest Json.NET unity-package.

+To use this library in IL2CPP build settings, you need to add [link.xml](https://github.com/SaladbowlCreative/Json.Net.Unity3D/blob/master/src/UnityPackage/Assets/link.xml) to your project's asset folder.
+For detailed information about link.xml, read unity [manual](http://docs.unity3d.com/Manual/iphone-playerSizeOptimization.html) about this.

 ## What's the deal?

 Unity3D has old-fashioned and bizarre .NET Framework like these :)